AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/core-functionality/contacts.md

+# Contacts

 The `ContactList` component is used to display the address book, including the contact list, group list, and friend request list.
-Nicknames can be sorted by first letter.
+Nicknames can be sorted by the first letter.

 ## Usage examples